Name: Darren J. N. Middleton

 Personal Motto: "Sometimes the quality of the questions we ask is more important than the answers we furnish."

 Born and raised in Nottingham, England, I earned a B.A.
 (Honours) degree in Philosophical Theology from The University of Manchester, 1989.
 I then moved south and attended The University of Oxford.
 I graduated with an M.Phil in Modern Christian Doctrine in 1991.
-I pursued doctoral studies in literature and theology at The University of Glasgow, specializing in the novels of Nikos Kazantzakis.
+I pursued doctoral studies in literature and theology at The University of Glasgow, specializing in Eastern Orthodox Christianity as well as Protestant theology in the selected novels of Nikos Kazantzakis.
 I received my Ph.D. in 1996.

 For give years, 1993-1998, I was an instructor (after 1996, Assistant Professor) of Religion at Rhodes College, Memphis, Tennessee.
 In the Fall of 1998, however, I took up my current position teaching religion at Texas Christian University, which is located in Fort Worth, Texas.